Aakriti94/articles/Linux/cd.md

 ## Notes:
   - ```cd``` is a shell builtin.

   - When navigating through the file system, you can use the ```Tab``` key to autocomplete the names of directories.
 Adding a slash at the end of the directory name is optional.
-But, I would prefer to always have a slash at the end.
+But, I would suggest to always have a slash at the end.
-  - Check the path of cd command binary:
+  - Check the path of ```cd``` command binary:
     ```
     bash-4.2$ which cd
     /usr/bin/cd